Did you Know?

 TRCA is a body corporate whose administration of policy is determined by its mandate under the Conservation Authorities Act and by regulations and rules which it has adopted.
 To carry out its responsibilities, the Authority elects an Executive Committee and the Budget/Audit Advisory Board.

-The Executive Committee (meeting monthly) is responsible for overseeing some of the day to day management decisions of TRCA and the administration of TRCA's Fill, Construction and Alteration to Waterways Regulation.
+The Executive Committee (meeting monthly) is responsible for overseeing some of the day to day management decisions of TRCA and the administration of Ontario Regulation 166/06 (Regulation of Development, Interference with Wetlands and Alterations to Shorelines and Watercourses).

 The advisory board considers matters assigned to it as provided for in the Rules of Conduct for the Authority, and as described in the Terms of Reference which have been adopted.